carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
 The following code chunk will perform a one-way ANCOVA predicting post-treatment depression scores by condition considering pre-treatment depression scores as a covariate using Type III sums of squares.
-In addition, the call also asks to provide output for an effect size of partial eta squared, to produce Bonferroni corrected post hoc tests to compare conditions.
-Finally, a plot of means by condition with 95% confidence intervals will be generated.
+In addition, the call also asks to provide output for an effect size of partial eta squared for the omnibus test, to produce Bonferroni corrected post hoc tests to compare conditions, and post hoc test effect sizes in Cohen's D. Finally, a plot of means by condition with 95% confidence intervals will be generated.

 ```r
 library(jmv)